 The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than of the TSXV which requires a minimum activity level defined as exploration spending of \$100,000 during the past two years and adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of six months.
-As of July 31, 2023, the Company was not compliant with the work program policy of the TSXV as a result of the COVID restrictions and related supply chain issues affecting work in the Northwest Territories throughout much of 2020, 2021 and 2022.
-The Company anticipates a return to a more normal work environment in the Northwest Territories in 2023.
-The final impact of this violation is not known and is ultimately dependent on the discretion of the TSXV.
+As of October 31, 2023, the Company believes that it is compliant with these policies of the TSVX.